-Manifold provides four different dataports for importing or linking text files containing data in JSON:
+Manifold provides six different dataports for importing, linking, or exporting text files containing data in JSON formats:

 The GeoJSON and JSON dataports are different, since GeoJSON is a well-specified standard, while a generic JSON file need not follow any standard for data organization.
 As a practical matter, JSON files are thus useful for interchanging tables in relatively calm use of JSON, such as arrays.

 Manifold's GeoJSON dataport automatically recognizes GeoJSON content in files that end with a .geojson extension.
 When files containing GeoJSON data end in a .json extension, we can still import them as GeoJSON files, but we must tell Manifold to use the GeoJSON dataport and not the JSON dataport.

 Choose File - Import from the main menu.

 Navigate to the desired .geojson or .json file

 Click the file to load the file name into the import File name box.

 If the file uses a .json extension, choose GEOJSON Files (*.geojson) in the type box.